How to Move a Subversion Repository

 A couple of small things to note - the dump file will be rather large as it represents every commit made on your repository.
 If your repository is rather large and mature, this file could get quite large.
 Also this method works across platforms so moving from UNIX to Windows or visa-versa is also possible.

-18 Responses to “How to Move a Subversion Repository”
+18 thoughts on “How to Move a Subversion Repository”

 I check and find that under the db subdirectory, there are a number of revisions as I expected.